 That means now people are self-caring.
 No more helping others.
 Help yourself because everyone else does.
 I see it all the time.
 We of the present can't seem to emulate those in the past.
 We can't begin to remember our manners.
 We can't seem to see the other side of things.
 We can't figure out how to help without asking for something in return.
 We have lost the safe, comfy, and happy life we once enjoyed.
 We are breaking down like the bridge below.
 No maintenance.
 No weather protection.
 No help.

 - When neighbors spoke to one another, and were actual friends.

 - They actually helped each other out when things went wrong.

 - Neighbors cared about each other.

 - It was a wonderful world to live in when people cared.

-- complaint issues about noise, cars, people, type of food, even the type of party they are having
+- Complaint issues about noise, cars, people, types of food, even the type of party neighbors are having.

 I know there are lots of people out there who still care about their neighbors and help others out when things are tight and all that.
-It just seems these days that such people are hard to find.
-You watch the news and see fraud, murder, hatred, bombs, people who are supposed to be caring for our country being sent to jail for taking our money.
-See my problem?
+It just seems these days that such people are few and far between.
+Not because they can't, but because they are afraid to be considered vulnerable.

 So this is a formal call for all of you out there who care about others, who care about morals and justice (okay I don't want to get too far into it), just rise up and tell everyone who you are.
 Offer help to that little old lady.
 Watch the back of your neighbor taking in the groceries.
 Keep an eye on the kids that are out playing.
-Call 911 even if you aren't sure its really an emergency.
-And take a moment to tell us all in the comment section of this hub!
+Call the police even if you aren't sure its really an emergency.
+Help.
+Try to get back to caring about your neighbor without fighting over the little things.

 © 2011 Cheryl Simonds